kubeform/kubeform/docs/guides/aws/README.md

     }
 ```

 Here we can see that, the `provider` field of the `stringData` of the secret is same as the field of the provider part in the terraform config file.
+The provider secret needs to be provided in json format, under the `provider` key.
 Save it in a file (eg. `provider-secret.yaml`) then apply it using kubectl.

 ```console
 $ kubectl apply -f provider-secret.yaml